jerickjoe111/launch-school/TS240/notes/01_intro_to_ts.md

 # 01: Introduction to TypeScript

+## Content

+- Why TypeScript?
+What is type safety?
+Why does it matter?
+- The History and Tradeoffs of TypeScript
+- TypeScript is a superset of JavaScript
+- Compiling TypeScript to JavaScript
+- The TypeScript Language Service
+- Primitive Types
+- Practice Problems: Primitive Types
+- Arrays and Tuples
+- Functions: Parameter types and return types
+- Functions: Working with built-in JS methods
+- `void`
+- Literal Types
+- Explicit Typing vs Type Inference
+- Type Errors vs. Syntax Errors

 ## Why TypeScript?
 What is type safety?
 Why does it matter?

 In dynamically typed languages, variables are not assigned a specific data type when they are declared.
 Instead, the type of a variable is determined at runtime based on the type of value it is assigned.